top of page

 How do I stop feeling overwhelmed as an HSP?

-Begin by reducing overstimulation — limit noise, screens, and overscheduling.
-Then build regulation practices such as breathwork, journaling, Yin yoga, or Emotional Recalibration Therapy to teach your body that depth can coexist with safety.
+Begin by reducing overstimulation — limit noise, screens, and over-scheduling.
+Then build regulation practices such as breathwork, journaling, Yin yoga, and inner child healing — all of which support you in understanding and regulating your sensitivity at its root.

 Can sensitivity become a strength?